A Modern Arrangement

 When you put your blue glass into the vase, lower it down gently in a baggie, and then carefully empty it out.
 Don’t just dump it down from the top.
 Glass could fly up or some glass could crack and you wouldn’t want that.

 When adding the flowers to the vase, chose two with blooms that angle outwards and place one on each side, keeping the stems going straight down and anchoring them into the blue glass.
 Evenly distribute your first bunch of lilacs then add the second, keeping any taller ones for the middle.
 You may even have to just raise the stem a half an inch or so out of the blue glass to give some height to the center of the arrangement.
 For this arrangement, keep all the stems going straight down into the blue glass and not at an angle.
-Some stems will have slight curves to them and the glass and water wilt amplify that and give the stems a kind of wavy look.
-This is good, haha!
+Some stems will have slight curves to them and the glass and water will amplify that and give the stems a kind of wavy look.
+This is good, ha-ha!
 It makes it look kind of like an Impressionist painting.

 This arrangement was paired in the final photo with a giant natural Amethyst Crystal that was owned by Ed Parker, Father of American Karate.
-Ed Parker was Elvis’ karate instructor as well as being his good friend.
+Ed Parker was Elvis’s karate instructor as well as being his good friend.
 This crystal was given to me by his daughter and my good friend, Darlene.
 I always think of both of them when I see it.